 Lyft is a rideshare platform currently operating in the U.S. and parts of Canada.
-The platform was established in 2012 and went public through a Nasdaq listing in March of 2019.
+The platform was established in 2012 and went public through a Nasdaq listing in March 2019.

 Lyft operates in over 600 cities in the U.S. and 10 in Canada.
-There are currently more than 2 million drivers operating on the platform serving over 12 million customers.
-Customers can book rides with their smartphones through the Lyft app, which is available via Google Play or the App Store.
+More than 2 million drivers operate on the platform, serving over 12 million customers.
+Customers book rides with their smartphones through the Lyft app, which is available via Google Play or the App Store.

 What Is the Average Income for Lyft Drivers?

-Lyft drivers are not salaried employees of Lyft — when you sign up as a driver, the platform considers you an independent contractor.
+Lyft drivers are not salaried employees of Lyft — when you sign up as a driver, you do so as an independent contractor.
 Like other gig workers, Lyft drivers receive a 1099 statement instead of a W-2 and are not subject to minimum wage requirements.
-You drive on your own time in your car.
+You drive on your own time, in your own car.
 You alone handle your vehicle maintenance, gas and most insurance costs, though Lyft does have some programs to help with costs.
 You can also rent a car from Lyft if you don’t have your own or would prefer not to use it for the service.

-The app calculates charges by estimating several costs:
+The app calculates charges by tallying several costs: